cloudbennett/generative-ai-sagemaker-cdk-demo/README.md

 The estimated cost to complete this post is $50, assuming you leave the resources running for 8 hours.
 Make sure you delete the resources you create in this post to avoid ongoing charges.

+## Create a SageMaker domain and launch Studio

+Create a new Amazon SageMaker domain using Quick setup.

+Once completed, launch Studio.
+Once your are in the studio, go to Home and click **JumpStart** under **Prebuilt and automated solutions**.

+Browse to **Stable Diffusion XL 1.0** and click View notebook.
+Then click **Import notebook** in the top right.

+Go through each section of the notebook, clicking the play button in the top tool bar to step through.

 ## Install the AWS CLI and AWS CDK on your local machine